TinyMPC/.github/profile/README.md

 ### Python

-The Interactive Python interface is available at [tinympc-python](https://github.com/TinyMPC/tinympc-python).
+The Python interactive interface is available at [tinympc-python](https://github.com/TinyMPC/tinympc-python).

 ### Julia